Our staff will respond to your query promptly and provide detailed information to your questions.

 Local private transfers

-- 4 nights in a premium well appointed glass igloo with a private kitchenette, shower and toilet
+- 4 nights in a superior glass igloo with a private kitchenette, shower and toilet

-- 4 breakfasts, 3 lunches and 2 dinners
+- 4 breakfasts, 1 lunch and 4 dinners

 - Return transfer between Kittilä airport and igloos

 - Husky safari (subject to change due to snow conditions)

 - Taxes and service fees